Instructions for patients attending for a surgical procedure.

 To maintain safe social distancing requirements, only patients will be permitted into the clinic.

-If you have ANY respiratory symptoms, you must postpone your appointment until you have received a negative COVID test and your symptoms have resolved.
+If you have ANY symptoms (runny nose, sneezing, coughing, sore throat, headache, aching muscles or joints), please reschedule your appointment immediately.
+You must postpone your appointment until you have received a negative COVID test and your symptoms have resolved.

 If you have a support person who will be collecting you from the clinic after your procedure, we will notify them by SMS approximately 30-40 minutes prior to your expected discharge time.

-All patients must check-in using the Service NSW COVID Safe Check-in.
+All patients must wear a face-mask and check-in using the Service NSW COVID Safe Check-in.

 - No food or drink for 6 hours prior to appointment.